cassieevans/web-animation-workshop/gsap-tips.md

 ## transformOrigin & SVGOrigin

-Greensock will use the elements bounding box as reference by default.
+GreenSock will use the elements bounding box as reference by default.
 But you can also use svgOrigin and specific coordinate values.

 ```js
 gsap.set('ufo', {